 Meet the Team: Bios

-• Katie is a Registered Yoga Teacher (RYT-200), Ayurvedic Health Counselor, and Founder and Owner of Moonflower Studio.
+Katie Mullins Denk is a Registered Yoga Teacher (RYT-200), Ayurvedic Health Counselor, and the Founder and Owner of Moonflower Studio.

-After more than a decade working in live events, business administration, and marketing, Katie left the full-time workforce in 2022 to heal from burnout and chronic fatigue.
-During a period of uncertainty, she found herself drawn to teaching yoga and studying Ayurveda.
-Through opening Moonflower Studio, Katie hopes to help others find balance in their everyday lives.
+After over a decade in live events, business, and marketing, Katie left the full-time workforce in 2022 to recover from burnout.
+During that time, she deepened her study of yoga and Ayurveda, eventually founding Moonflower Studio to help others find balance and resilience.

-Outside the studio, you can find Katie spending time with her family and friends, her two dogs and cat, singing, cooking, reading, and crafting self-care products.
+Outside the studio, Katie enjoys time with loved ones including her husband, Alex, and their two dogs and cat; singing, cooking, reading, and making self-care products.

 Paula believes the practice of yoga is a beautiful way to stretch both the body and the mind, and allows us to appreciate the self while working through the ambient noises in the mind.
 To Paula, yoga is about finding beauty on the days that are difficult.
 It’s not about being flexible or being the best at a certain pose: it’s about being good to yourself with patience, kindness and using your existing strength.